plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

         break;
 ```
 ## Run and test the Group Agent
-8. Run the console application
+8. Task: Run the console application and test

-9. Select the option TravelAgentGroupChatSecuential
+    8.1  Select the option **TravelAgentGroupChatSecuential**

-10. Select your trip destination option, for exmple Santiago.
+    8.2 Select your trip destination option, for exmple **Santiago**.

-    The Chat seccuense should be like:
+    8.3 The Chat discussion secuence should be like is decribed bellow.

+        User trigger the chat with his trip request, TravelAgencyAgent ask for flight and Hotel options, BookingAgent skip to participate becouse it did not recieved a booking request, FlightSearchAgent provide options, HotelSearchAgent provide  hotel options, TravelAgencyAgent review, select and ask to book and finally BookingAgent "Book and finish" the dicussion.

+    This is a execution outcome example:

-    10.1 TravelAgencyAgent
+    * TravelAgencyAgent
     ```
-    ## Assistant - TravelAgencyAgent ##
+    ## Assistant - TravelAgencyAgent
     I have noted your preferences for the trip, including your choice for LATAM Airlines and a luxurious hotel with a mountain view and breakfast included.
 I will review the flight and hotel options provided by other agents and select the best options for your journey.
 Please hold on for a moment while the options are shared.
     ```
-    10.2 ## Assistant - BookingAgent ##
+    *  Assistant - BookingAgent
     ```
     Could you confirm which hotel you would like to stay at and the specific LATAM flight details you would prefer, so I can finalize the booking for you once it is approved?
     ```
-    10.3 ## Assistant - FlightSearchAgent ##
+    * Assistant - FlightSearchAgent
     ```
     ## Assistant - FlightSearchAgent ##
     Here are some flight options for your trip from Boston to Santiago with LATAM Airlines: